 - Up to $90 per month

 Verizon offers three tiers of unlimited data plans.
 4G LTE is the standard but there is also 5G coverage in certain areas.

 The first plan is Verizon's Start Unlimited for $70 per month.
 This plan is the most basic unlimited deal it offers, and includes unlimited 4G LTE data, talk and text.
 As the higher plans are considered more premium, if there are levels of high congestion on the network your data speed will suffer.
 Unlike the other data plans there is no guaranteed level of GB before your connection gets throttled.

-As this is the most basic plan it does lack some of the better options you get on more premium packages - like the ability to upgrade for 5G access (you can read about what is 5G here).
+As this is the most basic plan it does lack some of the better options you get on more premium packages - like ultrawideband 5G as this is a limited version (you can read about what is 5G here).
 The video streaming quality will also be lower resolution than other packages - roughly DVD quality.
 There is also a restriction on connection speed at hotspots of 600 kpbs.

 The second Verizon plan is called Play More Unlimited and is available for $80 per month.
 This plan is built for streaming with music and video streaming, millions of songs, HD and premium data all included in the package.
 This gets you the 5G Ultra Wideband and 5G Nationwide connections.

 There is another plan called Do More Unlimited which is more aimed at productivity, which is also priced at $80 per month.
 This includes premium data and with a discount on a connect device plan.

 Verizon lowers prices for additional lines on your plan – up to ten.
 Four lines of the Start Unlimited plan, for example, costs $105 per month.
 While on the expensive end for family plans, it’s cheaper than paying $70 for each line.
 Verizon also has a kids only line that is available on family plans that allows you to control content, track the phone and limit screen.

 Verizon Wireless: Budget plans